-In regards to supported employment (SE), DSB has slowly increased the number of individuals who receive this service by increasing the number of Community Rehabilitation Programs in the State that offer Supported Employment to the Blind and Visually Impaired.
+In regards to supported employment (SE), DSB has gradually increased the number of individuals who receive this service by increasing the number of Community Rehabilitation Programs in the State that offer Supported Employment to the Blind and Visually Impaired.
 In FFY 2011, DSB served 6 individuals in SE services.
 One individual was a successful employment outcome.
 FFY 2012, services were provided to 8 individuals, none were closed successfully.
 In FFY 2014, 20 individuals were receiving services in supported employment, 4 have successfully achieved sustained employment.
 In FFY 2015 we gained the full support of World Services for the Blind as a partner in each milestone of the supported employment service, which includes supports and training for the care givers of the individuals receiving services.

-DSB has 35 clients receiving services at WSB in FFY 2016 towards a Supported Employment goal of that 10 have been identified as youth with the most significant disabilities (blind or low vision).
+DSB had 35 clients receiving services at WSB in FFY 2016 towards a Supported Employment goal of that 10 have been identified as youth with the most significant disabilities (blind or low vision).
+In FFY 2017 DSB had 36 individuals receiving supported employment services, with 1 successful closure and 27 individuals continuing to receive services.

 There are not a sufficient number of service providers who deliver supported employment in the state on a fee for service basis.
-DSB is working towards an Memorandum of Agreement for the provision of extended services with the Medical and Developmental Disabilities Divisions of the Department of Human Services to provide financial supports in on-going extended services to many consumers who are both intellectually disabled and legally blind.
+DSB continues to work towards a Memorandum of Agreement for the provision of extended services with the Medical and Developmental Disabilities Divisions of the Department of Human Services to provide financial supports in on-going extended services to many consumers who are both intellectually disabled and legally blind.
 All work programs will be in integrated settings paying the minimum wage.